-The Rackham Certificate in Engineering Education Research provides a way for engineering doctoral students with a formal program to learn and practice the skills needed to be proficient in the field.
+The Rackham Certificate in Engineering Education Research provides a way for engineering doctoral students to learn and practice the skills needed to be proficient in the EER and to have a formal recognition of that credential.
 It requires 9 credit hours of coursework (with a B average) and a related engineering education research project.
 Engineering graduate students who have completed at least one term in a Rackham program and are in good academic standing are invited to apply at any time.
 Students should apply prior to completing the requirements to ensure the plan of study is approved.
-Effective Fall 2019, the requirements are as listed here:
+The requirements are as listed here: